Restream/reindexer/cpp_src/server/contrib/server.md

     equal_positions: {
       positions?: string[]
     }[]
-    // Parameters for knn search
+    // Parameters for KNN search.
+Bruteforce and IVF require k and/or radius.
+HNSW streaming omits both and uses query limit/offset instead
     params: {
-      // Maximum count of returned vectors in KNN queries k?: integer
+      // Maximum number of vector candidates from the index.
+Required for bruteforce and IVF.
+Optional for HNSW; omit together with radius for streaming KNN (see float_vector.md) k?: integer
-      // Raduis for filtering vectors by metric radius?: number
+      // Radius for filtering vectors by metric radius?: number
-      // Applicable for HNSW index only.
-The size of the dynamic list for the nearest neighbors used during a query.
-Ef must be >= K. Default value = K ef?: integer
+      // HNSW only.
+Dynamic candidate list size during search.
+For regular KNN with k, ef must be >= k (default k).
+For streaming KNN without k, ef > 1 overrides the server estimator; otherwise ef is chosen automatically ef?: integer
       // Applicable for IVF index only.
 The number of Voronoi cells to search during a query nprobe?: integer